Jaredslocker21/organic_cat/README.md

   - favicon files were created at https://icons8.com/ and no license is required if I share this link with the whole world.
 - balsamiq
   - wireframes were created using balsamiq from https://balsamiq.com/wireframes/desktop/#
-- Canva
-  - The Diagram at the top of the page
 - TinyPNG
   - This was used to compress the hero images for optimal load times